 Sustainable tea - leading the industry

-As the world’s biggest tea packer, we believe that leading the way in sustainable tea sourcing creates opportunities: both to secure the tea we need for our much-loved brands, and to make a significant positive impact on communities and the environment.
+As the world's biggest tea company, we believe that leading the way in sustainable tea sourcing creates opportunities: both to secure the tea we need for our much-loved brands, and to make a significant positive impact on communities and the environment.

 Why we want to lead the way to a sustainable tea industry